dandi/dandi-archive/DEVELOPMENT.md

 Run `tox` to launch the full test suite.

 Individual test environments may be selectively run.
-This also allows additional options to be be added.
+This also allows additional options to be added.
 Useful sub-commands include:
 * `tox -e lint`: Run only the style checks
 * `tox -e type`: Run only the type checks